git-big-picture/git-big-picture/README.rst

     $ pip install -e .          # installs to the virtualenv
     $ git-big-picture --help

-Alternatively, use the standard ``setup.py`` script to install it system wide or just for the user.
+Alternatively, use pip to install it system wide or just for the user.

 .. code:: console

-    $ ./setup.py install
+    $ pip install .
     (may need root privileges)
-    $ ./setup.py install --user
+    $ pip install --user .

 Git Integration
 ---------------